[This post has since been updated as at 14 January 2020 to take into account the current law under the Companies Act 2016.]

 In the Malaysian context, it is very common to come across the winding up of a company through the court process.
 This is known as a compulsory winding up.
 I highlight the most common example where a company is unable to pay its debts.

-A creditor who is owed more than RM500 can send out a demand letter to the company to pay within 21 days.
-Colloquially, this is known as a ‘Section 218 Notice’ or a ‘218 Notice’ since the demand is issued pursuant to section 218 of the Companies Act.
+Under the Companies Act 1965, a creditor who is owed more than RM500 can send out a demand letter to the company to pay within 21 days.
+Colloquially, this is known as a ‘Section 218 Notice’ or a ‘218 Notice’ since the demand is issued pursuant to section 218 of the Companies Act 1965.

 If the company fails to pay the amount demanded in this letter, there is a statutory presumption that the company is now insolvent.
 The creditor can now file the court papers, known as a winding up petition, to seek the Court Order for the winding up of the company.